 Notwithstanding the appellate court's March 10, 2016 decision remanding the matter to the trial court to allow the plaintiff to replead only two breach of fiduciary duty claims against the remaining Director Defendants, on May 3, 2016, the plaintiff filed an amended complaint with the trial court in which the plaintiff repleaded eight of the original ten claims, removing two of the original claims and adding a new claim against certain of the Defendant Parties.
 On June 7, 2016, the Director Defendants filed a Motion to Dismiss the repleaded breach of fiduciary duty claims.
 On July 14, 2016, the plaintiff filed his response to the Director Defendants' Motion to Dismiss the repleaded breach of fiduciary duty claims.
 The reply brief of the Director Defendants was filed on August 5, 2016.
 Oral arguments for the Director Defendant's Motion to Dismiss the repleaded breach of fiduciary duty claims were held on November 7, 2016.
-The trial court has not yet issued a decision on the Motion.
+On July 19, 2017, the trial court issued a Decision and Order dismissing seven of the eight claims asserted in the plaintiff's amended complaint.
+The only claims currently pending in the trial court are the breach of fiduciary claim against the three Director Defendants and a breach of contract claim against Scottish Re.
+The parties each have filed an appeal of the Decision and Order with the New York Appellate Division.
+The plaintiff filed his brief on September 8, 2017.

 On July 7, 2016, the appellate court granted plaintiff's motion for leave to appeal the dismissal of the three derivative breach of fiduciary duty claims to the New York Court of Appeals.
 On September 27, 2016, the plaintiff filed his opening brief in the New York Court of Appeals.
 The response brief by the Director Defendants who remain in the case and SRGL's shareholders and certain of their affiliates was filed on November 17, 2016.
 The plaintiff's reply brief was filed on December 5, 2016.
-Oral argument has not yet been scheduled.
+Oral argument was scheduled for October 10, 2017.

-On July 11, 2016, the trial court issued a ruling that dismissed one of the two breach of contract claims.
+On July 11, 2016, the trial court issued a ruling that dismissed one of the two breach of contract claims asserted against Scottish Re.
 The plaintiff did not file an interlocutory appeal from the dismissal prior to the deadline for doing so.
-The plaintiff has not pursued discovery on the remaining claim.
+On August 22, 2016, the plaintiff served discovery requests with respect to the one remaining breach of contract claim against Scottish Re and the breach of fiduciary claim against the three Director Defendants.